 Slots: Three total.
-One each for Chemistry, Physical Sciences & Engineering, and Life Sciences.
+One each for Chemical Sciences, Physical Sciences & Engineering, and Life Sciences.

 Award Type: Grant

 Who May Serve As PI: The nominee must: